SueHafi/todo-app/README.md

 ### Building the project

 - Build the project for production: `npm run build`
-- Build the project for development (linting errors won't fail the build): `npm run build:dev`
+- Build the project for development (linting errors won't fail the build): `npm run dev`